bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 21
 X>
 X> Convince yourself using pen and paper that {$$}\leq{/$$} on natural numbers makes a partial order, i.e. it satisfies all properties of Definition 7.
-Afterwards, try to understand the proofs for reflexivity, transitivity, and antisymmetry by trying to deduce them yourself using holes.
+Afterwards, try to understand the proofs for reflexivity, transitivity, and antisymmetry by deducing them yourself in Idris using holes.

 ## 5.3.
 Computations as types